 Yes, Induction cooking is much better than gas cooking in terms of recurring cost, safety, maintenance, space requirement, cooking environment, and ease of maintenance.
 An induction cooktop is a better alternative now with fluctuation in LPG price.

 Yes, an Induction Cooktop is cheaper than a gas stove when your concern is both the capital and recurring cost.
 With unit rate Rs 10, you can save Rs 1 to 7 to boil 20 L water when using an Induction Cooktop.

 Induction cooking is safe for health as there is no naked flame.
 But if you have a pacemaker, you should not use it as the electromagnetic field might cause a negative effect.

 You should use a flat bottom pot made of iron or steel (ferromagnetic) to cook efficiently with an induction cooktop.

-Considering the above points wisely, you may find that an Induction Stove is better than a gas stove in terms of Energy Efficiency, Safety, Space Requirements, comfort, maintenance, and Cost.
-You may also like to check our Review & Buyer’s Guide for the Best Induction Cooktops in India.
+Considering the above points wisely, you may find that an induction stove is the best alternative to a gas stove in terms of Energy Efficiency, Safety, Space Requirements, comfort, maintenance, and Cost.